DataStax-Examples/iot-demo-java/README.md

 	mvn clean compile exec:java -Dexec.mainClass="com.datastax.smartmeter.Main" -DcontactPoints=localhost

-You can use -DnoOfCustomers and -DnoOfDays to change the no of customer readings and the no of days (in the past) to be inserted.
+You can use `-DnoOfCustomers` and `-DnoOfDays` to change the no of customer readings and the no of days (in the past) to be inserted.
 Defaults are 100 and 180 respectively.

 To view the data using cqlsh, run

-	select * from smart_meter_reading where meter_id = 1;
+	select * from datastax_iot_demo.smart_meter_reading where meter_id = 1;

 * **Run a  billingCycle**